sanishtj/ppi-test/README.md

 For an office query, [https://example.com/api?query=Vancouver](https://example.com/api?query=Vancouver), return the entire json object for ‘Vancouver’.

 Build the **simplest** possible solution or MVP (minimal viable product).
-It doesn't need any error handling or other clever features and can simply load the provided json file on startup and assume it will never change.
+It doesn't need any error handling, caching or other clever features.
+Retrieve the latest contacts data from the contacts API before performing each search.

 Use any open source technology and libraries you deem appropriate e.g. Node/Express, .Net Core MVC, Python/Flask, etc